davidism/modify-repos/docs/script.md

 $ uv add --script mod.py modify-repos
 ```

-Subclass `modify_repos.GitHubScript` to define the repositories to change and
+Subclass {class}`.GitHubScript` to define the repositories to change and what
-what changes to make.
-This uses the [gh] GitHub CLI, which must already be
+changes to make.
+This uses the [gh] GitHub CLI, which must already be installed
-installed and logged in.
+and logged in.

 ```python
 from modify_repos import GitHubScript, GitHubRepo